 Cancel False Alarms and Verify Actual Alarms with Indoor Security Cameras

 Having an indoor camera is just the first step in protecting against intruders.
 It’s also important those indoor cameras are being monitored by a 24/7 monitoring center like CPI Security’s Central Station.
-Monitoring centers often need to verify there is an emergency before calling the police, fire department, or medics.
+Monitoring centers can verify if there is an emergency before calling the police, fire department, or medics.
 By having an indoor camera, central station operators can visually verify there is an emergency, so they aren’t calling first responders for a false alarm.

 You can also “train” your security system to ignore alerts that show harmless activity.
 As you dismiss alerts you don’t want, your system will get smarter about delivering the ones you do.